yumdeliveries/slate/source/index.html.md

 Name | Description
 --------- | -----------
-name | The name of the organisation eg KFC mapping_id | the client ID of the organisation e.g 1 .
+name | The name of the organisation eg KFC mapping_id | the client ID of the organisation e.g. 1 .
 Incase where we have one organisation a default can be agreed on description | an optional description of the organisation organisation | The branch the organisation belongs to phone_number | An optional contact number to the branch